gramps-project/gramps-web-docs/docs/en/administration/users.md

 ## Delete a user

 Click the delete (trash) icon on any row and confirm the dialog.
 This action cannot be undone.

+!!! note
+    To prevent a tree from being left without anybody who can administer it, you cannot lower your own role below Owner or delete your own account if you are the only Owner or Administrator of the tree.
+Promote another user to Owner first.
+An administrator can still change or remove the last owner of another user's tree, since they can appoint a new one.

 ## Export and import user accounts